dereuromark/cakephp-tools/README.md

 Details @ https://packagist.org/packages/dereuromark/cakephp-tools

-That's it.
-It should be up and running.

-## The basics
-This will load the plugin:
+This will load the plugin (within your boostrap file):
 ```php
 Plugin::load('Tools');
 ```